 Let the hunt commence.

-HALLOWEEN BONUS: Some of you may wish to relive your childhood this weekend with this episode of Nickelodeon's Are You Afraid of the Dark? titled "The Tale of the Hungry Hounds".
+HALLOWEEN BONUS: Some of you may wish to revisit your childhood this weekend with this episode of Nickelodeon's Are You Afraid of the Dark? titled "The Tale of the Hungry Hounds".
 My apologies if it's not spiritually edifying in any sense other than nostalgia for your own Arcadia.